What does the remote work trend mean for employee mood?

 As technology evolves, so do work trends.

-When you think of remote work, you might think of laying on a beach, coffee cup in your lounge chair drink holder, sun shining, laptop open while you Gchat with the office.
+When you think of remote work, you might think of laying on a beach, coffee cup in your lounge chair drink holder, sun shining, laptop open while you chat with the office.

-With tools like Skype and Slack, it’s easier than ever to work wherever you have an Internet connection.
+With tools like Zoom, Skype and Slack, it’s easier than ever to work wherever you have an Internet connection.

 What does working remotely mean?

-According to the article, “A study exploring the gig economy found that 93% of companies already identify the blended workforce as they’re seeing freelance workers teaming up with employees to work on projects together”.
+According to the Forbes article, “A study exploring the gig economy found that 93% of companies already identify the blended workforce as they’re seeing freelance workers teaming up with employees to work on projects together”.

 The same article details that companies find this option gives more flexibility to the business.

 However, does remote work have an effect on workplace happiness?

 They felt more valued but also felt like they had clearer, more constant communication with managers.

 The same article stated that “in answer to the question, “How valued do you feel at work?” – remote workers scored 7.75, compared to all workers’ 6.69.”

-Adding to these stats, a survey from this remote work job search site showed that 31% of respondents said that the biggest advantage of remote work was freedom, 27% said it was flexibility.
+Adding to these stats, a survey from this remote work job search site showed that 31% of respondents said that the biggest advantage of working from was freedom, 27% said it was flexibility.

-One our users, Levi from user Potash Corp saw these benefits first hand after implementing flexible, remote work within his team.
+One our Celpa users, Levi from user Potash Corp saw these benefits first hand after implementing flexible, remote work within his team.